Greek Housing Policies

-- The lease must be signed by the Greek Organization’s President and the Chapter Advisor, a House Corporation Board Member, a National Organization representative or other similar representative agreed to by Housing and Dining Services.
+- The lease must be signed by the Greek organization’s president and the chapter advisor, a House Corporation board member, a national organization representative or other similar representative agreed to by Housing Services.

 - Each chapter is identified as one entity and it remains the responsibility of the chapter to allocate fees depending on the number of rooms currently under use.

-- If an additional copy of the Lease is needed, the President, Treasurer or chapter officer can request one through the Housing and Dining Services.
+- If an additional copy of the lease is needed, the president, treasurer or chapter officer can request one through Housing Services.

-- A group can qualify for lease renewal if the organization is in good standing with the University as defined by the Student Life Office.
+- A group can qualify for lease renewal if the organization is in good standing with the university as defined by the SLICE Office.

 Kitchens and Dining